evanchien/chinese_chess_recognition/README.md

 We can see that `r_ju` and `r_xiang` are with lower precision and the red ones (classes starting with r_) have lower precision comparing with the black.

 ## <span style="color:blue">Future Works</span>

 ### <span style="text-decoration:underline">Influential factors</span>
-In our tests, we see mis-classifications on some of the black chess pieces and the red ones performs much better.
-This contradicts the classification report and we will find out whether it is the camera or other factors affecting the accuracy.
+In our real time setting tests (using webcam to classify chinese chess pieces, see this photo for example), we see more frequent mis-classifications on some of the black chess (mostly with complicated Chinese characters) pieces, while predictions of the red ones perform much better.
+This contridicts the classification report we generated and we need do more exploration and experiments to find out whether it is the camera or other factors affecting the accuracy.

 ### <span style="text-decoration:underline">Optimization</span>
-As mentioned in the status update, we are still working on the bottlenecks from pretrained VGG16 CNNarchitecture and will keep updating.
+As mentioned in the status update, we are still working on fine-tuning the pretrained weights of VGG16 CNN model (not only top FC layers we discussed above, but also several top CONV layers).
+For now, it works but it is not good as the two we discussed.
+We will keep on playing with it and see if we can get it better.

 ### <span style="text-decoration:underline">Comparing BoW</span>
-Visual BoW is a technique people usually use to solve tasks like this.
-A study and a comparison between CNN and BoW on smaller sample is what we will work on in the near future.
+Visual BoW is a way to represent images.
+Based on that, we can train classifiers (multi-layer perceptron, SVM, etc) on those vector-presented images.
+This is a super powerful way to build image classifier without using CNN.
+Choosing the right representation model and good classifier is just another big task, so I leave it for now and will finish that in the near future.